 The Arab Gulf States' cultures and religions (primarily Islam) traditionally privilege the male's role as leader and provider.
 For example, Sharia law grants men privileges in inheritance and other family matters.
-While most of the region's inhabitants continue to adhere to traditional gender roles - men as breadwinners and guardians and women as mothers and companions-recent influences from external and internal sources have introduced some changes.
+While most of the region's inhabitants continue to adhere to traditional gender roles-men as breadwinners and guardians and women as mothers and companions-recent influences from external and internal sources have introduced some changes.

 Women, like most men, were largely uneducated for much of the Gulf's history.
 In recent decades, literacy rates for women have increased significantly across the Gulf.
 Further, women now make up more than 50% of the university student population in all States, although they often face challenges to getting their education.
 For example, women are often encouraged to pursue traditional "female" disciplines such as education and healthcare.
-In Kuwait, they are required to score higher than men on entrance exams for traditionally maledominated fields such as engineering.
+In Kuwait, they are required to score higher than men on entrance exams for traditionally male-dominated fields such as engineering.

 Because the Gulf States' legal systems permit gender-based discrimination, women are far less likely to participate in politics than men.
-Some progress has occurred: Saudi Arabia became the last Arab Gulf State to extend the right to vote to women in 2015.
-Although women may serve in prominent diplomatic and judicial posts, the number of women serving in elected political office across the region remains very low.

-Historically, Gulf women rarely worked outside the home, a tradition that has changed over the past decades for example, female participation in the workforce has increased 7% in Qatar and 18% in the UAE between 2000-2022.
-Despite steps towards equality, aender women still face barriers to their full participation in society. example, For remains traditional for male guardians to accompany women to events outside of the home, while many workplaces and schools continue to practice gender segregation.
+Some progress has occurred: Saudi Arabia became the last Arab Gulf State to extend the right to vote to women in the home, a tradition that has changed over the past decades.
+For example, female participation in the workforce has increased 7% in Qatar and 18% in the UAE between 2000-2022.
+Despite steps towards gender equality, women still face barriers to their full participation in society.
+For example, it remains traditional for male guardians to accompany women to events outside of the home, while many workplaces and schools continue to practice gender segregation.